nonprofitmba/jpberriz.net/_posts/2021-02-04-complete-list-of-sources-on-strategic-planning.md

 ## Books

-Strategic Planning for Public and Nonprofit Organizations: A Guide to Strengthening and Sustaining Organizational Achievement, by John M. Bryson.
+Strategic Planning for Public and Nonprofit Organizations: A Guide to Strengthening and Sustaining Organizational Achievement, by John M. Bryson. -- Read my summary [here](summary of strategic planning by Bryson)

 Creating Your Strategic Plan: A Workbook for Public and Nonprofit Organizations, by John M. Bryson, Farnum K. Alston.